crossley/online_experiment_upwork/README.md

    * keyboard_press
 * mouse_life: a string containing the position of the mouse at every interval during game-play, the sample rate at which this position is captured is defined in the paramters_config.json file

+Examples on how to obtain and use this data in Python:
+./code/plotEventsAndActions.py
+./code/plotMouseLife.py

 <a name = "credits"></a>
 ## Credits